CaityJohnson/datascience1repo/README.md

 # datascience1repo
-this is my practice repository
+This is my practice repository for Data Science 1.